 - Careful monitoring is needed after endoscopy for UGIB (pulse, blood pressure, urine output).
 It is imperative to identify re-bleeding or continuing bleeding.

-- Patients with clinical risk factors for re-bleeding (for example, portal hypertension, coagulopathy) comprise about 10% of cases.
+- Risk factors for re-bleeding include cirrhosis and renal failure.
+The incidence is one study was 21%.
 These and those with certain endoscopic findings (non-bleeding visible vessel, pigmented protuberance, or adherent clot) should be observed for 48 hours.

 - If patients are stable 4-6 hours after endoscopy they should be put on a light diet, as there is no benefit in continued fasting.

 - Occasionally the bleeding cannot be stopped using endoscopic treatments.
-Angiography with vasopressin injection or embolisation is occasionally used in this situation.
+Interventional radiology should be considered in such cases.
 Rarely, surgery is required to close the tear.

 - If re-bleeding occurs, it usually takes place within 48 hours.
 Shock at initial manifestation and active bleeding at endoscopy are risk factors predicting recurrent bleeding in patients with MWS.